DETAILED ACTION

 outputting, as part of the response, an indication that a modification to the first software affects the second software (see; par.
 [0039] of Van Hickman teaches incorporating or integrated to other components).

-Van Hickman discloses identifying an effect of the request on a second software by inputting the request into a dependency impact engine, the dependency impact engine comprising the dependency vector and dependency logic and outputting, as part of the response, an indication that a modification to the first software affects the second software.
+Van Hickman discloses identifying an effect of the request on a second software by inputting the request into a dependency impact engine, the dependency impact engine comprising the dependency vector and dependency logic, and outputting, as part of the response, an indication that a modification to the first software affects the second software.

 It would be obvious to one of ordinary skill in the art to include in the task management

-(system/method/apparatus) of Guru, Hahamani, and Qin identifying an effect of the request on a second software by inputting the request into a dependency impact engine, the dependency impact engine comprising the dependency vector and dependency logic and outputting, as part of the response, an indication that a modification to the first software affects the second software as taught by Van Hickman since the claimed invention is merely a combination of old elements, and in the combination each element merely would have performed the same function as it did separately, and one of ordinary skill in the art would have recognized that the results of the combination were predictable.
-Additionally, Guru, Namamani, Qin, and Van Hickman teach the collecting and analysis of data in order to manage training of employees and they do not contradict or diminish the other alone or when combined.
+(system/method/apparatus) of Guru, Hahamani, and Casa identifying an effect of the request on a second software by inputting the request into a dependency impact engine, the dependency impact engine comprising the dependency vector and dependency logic, and outputting, as part of the response, an indication that a modification to the first software affects the second software as taught by Van Hickman since the claimed invention is merely a combination of old elements, and in the combination each element merely would have performed the same function as it did separately, and one of ordinary skill in the art would have recognized that the results of the combination were predictable.
+Additionally, Guru, Nahamani, Casa, and Van Hickman teach the collecting and analysis of data in order to manage training of employees and they do not contradict or diminish the other alone or when combined.

-Referring to Claim 12, see discussion of claim 11 above, while Guru in view of Nahamani in further view of Qin teaches the system above Claim 12 recites the same or similar limitations as those addressed above in claim 2, Claim 12 is therefore rejected for the same or similar limitations as set forth above in claim 2.
+Referring to Claim 12, see discussion of claim 11 above, while Guru in view of Nahamani in further view of Casa teaches the system above Claim 12 recites the same or similar limitations as those addressed above in claim 2, Claim 12 is therefore rejected for the same or similar limitations as set forth above in claim 2.

-Referring to Claim 13, see discussion of claim 11 above, while Guru in view of Nahamani in further view of Qin teaches the system above Claim 13 recites the same or similar limitations as those addressed above in claim 3, Claim 13 is therefore rejected for the same or similar limitations as set forth above in claim 3.
+Referring to Claim 13, see discussion of claim 11 above, while Guru in view of Nahamani in further view of Casa teaches the system above Claim 13 recites the same or similar limitations as those addressed above in claim 3, Claim 13 is therefore rejected for the same or similar limitations as set forth above in claim 3.

 Claim 5, 9, 10, 15, and 19 is/are rejected under 35 U.S.C.
-103 as being unpatentable over Van Guru et al. (U.S. Patent Publication 2022/0092514 A1) (hereafter Guru) in view of Nahamani et al. (U.S. Patent Publication 2021/0406973 A1) (hereafter Nahamani) in further view of QIN (U.S. Patent Publication 2024/0346256 A1) (hereafter QIN) in further view of Van Hickman (U.S. Patent Publication 2023/0169268 A1) in view of Shear et al. (JP 2022183191 A) (hereafter Shear).
+103 as being unpatentable over Van Guru et al. (U.S. Patent Publication 2022/0092514 A1) (hereafter Guru) in view of Nahamani et al. (U.S. Patent Publication 2021/0406973 A1) (hereafter Nahamani) in further view of Casa (U.S. Patent Publication 2023/0036730 A1) in further view of Van Hickman (U.S. Patent Publication 2023/0169268 A1) in view of Shear et al. (JP 2022183191 A) (hereafter Shear).

 Shear teaches the resource expenditure includes a size estimation of a task identified within the request (see; pg.
 257, par.
 15 – pg.
 258 of Shear teaches estimating the resources need to complete the task including, but not limited to computational resources (i.e. size)).